patricklafrance/wmfnext-shell/README.md

 }
 ```

-The `AuthenticationBoundary` component is using the `useIsAuthenticated()` hook to determine if a user is authenticated or not.
+The `AuthenticationBoundary` component uses the `useIsAuthenticated()` hook to determine if a user is authenticated or not.
 Alternatively, the `useSession()` hook could also be used.

-By wrapping the root layout with the `AuthenticationBoundary` component, only authenticated users have access to the managed module routes.
+By wrapping the root layout within the `AuthenticationBoundary` component, only authenticated users have access to the managed module routes.

-👉 Clear your session storage and navigate to any route protected by the authentication boundary.
+👉 To test the changes, clear your session storage and navigate to any route protected by the authentication boundary.
 You should be redirected to the login page.

-There's one more thing to do.
-[Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) have this concept called [shared dependencies](https://dev.to/infoxicator/module-federation-shared-api-ach) and... well we just added a package shared by every the host application and all the module applications.
+Before jumping to the next section, since we added a new package called `wmfnext-shared` which is shared by every part of the federated application, we need to make sure that it is added as a [shared singleton dependency](https://dev.to/infoxicator/module-federation-shared-api-ach).

-👉 Before jumping to the next section, there's one more thing to do.
-We added a new package that is used by every parts of our federated application.
-Let's add the `wmfnext-shared` package as a shared singleton dependency.
+👉 Let's add the shared dependency to the application's Webpack configuration file:

 ```js
 // host - webpack.dev.js